 Below are dozens of tips for Sea Otter Classic as well as tips on CA bike laws, Monterey County sidewalk biking ordinances, and much more to help make SOC week a great time for all!

 - Sea Otter’s Expo has been breaking their number-of-exhibitors records year after year.
-As of 3/24/16, there are already 419 exhibitors registered for the 26th Annual SOC.

 - Look for exhibitors here, and check their booth number.

 - Then locate their SOC home on the Expo map.

 - Bring a reusable bag to haul your swag.
 Monterey County passed plastic bag regulations.
 In 2016, California state voters also said: single-use, carry-out plastic bags just don’t make sense (see “Nation’s first statewide plastic bag ban” in the San Diego Tribune, a ban urged by the Monterey Bay Aquarium and so many others.
 See on the Aquarium’s blog, “Why plastic bag recycling isn’t enough.”